Code-Institute-Submissions/reversi-toroid/README.md

 1. In the future, it would be interesting to improve the AI (to make it maximize the gain after 2 moves, 3 moves, etc.).
 2. For research purposes, one can add a "computer vs. computer" mode to compare different game algorhythms, and maybe for to develop new algorhythms.
 3. For human users, "Top Scores" list can be added.
+4. Users may choose the board size.
-4. Design of the site can be made more artistic.
+5. Design of the site can be made more artistic.
 Some animation and sound effects can be added.

 ## Technologies Used
 The project was written with HTML5, CSS3 and Javascript.\